Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 ## 2022 Roadmap

 2022 focused on a full 1.0 release of functionality across the Python and C++ repos.
-We needed to [support a pilot election in Franklin County, Idaho](events\Idaho_Pilot_2022) in partnership with Hart InterCivic on their Verity Precinct Scanner.
+We needed to [support a pilot election in Franklin County, Idaho][preston-idaho-pilot] in partnership with Hart InterCivic on their Verity Precinct Scanner.
 MITRE worked with us to release the first truly full-featured verifier that was used to verify the election results, and Enhanced Voting hosted the confirmation-code-lookup website.

 ## 2021 Roadmap